lgpdevtools/sraX/README.md

 To successfully install sraX, please see the details provided below.
 If you encounter an issue during the process, please contact your local system administrator.
 If you encounter a bug please log it [here](https://github.com/lgpdevtools/sraX/issues) or email me at lgpanunzi@gmail.com

-Clone the repository:
+Open a bash terminal and clone the repository:
 ```
 git clone https://github.com/lgpdevtools/sraX.git
 ```
-To verify the existence of required dependencies and ultimately install the perl modules composing sraX, inside the cloned repository, open a bash terminal and run:
+To verify the existence of required dependencies and ultimately install the perl modules composing sraX, inside the cloned repository run:
 ```
 bash install.sh
 ```